View Categories

 3. Add your app info to configure app settings

-Callback URI/ Redirect URL: It is your callback page (at the redirect URL) when X (formerly Twitter) sends the user back:
+Callback URI/Redirect URL: This is the callback page (at the redirect URL) that X (formerly Twitter) sends the user back to.

 Example:

-- Add this to the X (formerly Twitter) app dashboard: https://yourdomain.com
+• Add this to the app dashboard: https://yourdomain.com

 For further information read X's documentation.